-A few examples of applications for the time normalization approach to cross-experiment comparisons suggest the power and flexibility of this perspective.
+A few examples of applications for the time-normalization approach to cross-experiment comparisons suggest the power and flexibility of this perspective.

 - 1. One of the motivating questions for the development of the PEND experiment was whether an analog device might be more accessible or vulnerable to anomalous interactions than digital experiments.
 The answer suggested in this analysis is that there is no such advantage. - 2.
-The CHIP experiment in its best-controlled form could not be pursued beyond a pilot database for technical reasons, and it did not establish a persuasive level of significance.
-These comparisons show, however, that it did have a yield comparable to the other human/machine experiments, suggesting that the behavior of a fundamental electronic device such as a shift register may be vulnerable to an influence of consciousness.
+The experiment on influencing error rates in CHIP in its best-controlled form could not be pursued beyond a pilot database for technical reasons, and it did not establish a persuasive level of significance.
+These comparisons show, however, that it did have a yield comparable to the other human/machine experiments, suggesting that the behavior of a fundamental electronic device such as a CHIP may be vulnerable to an influence of consciousness.
 Results generated in the less completely controlled protocol were shown by this analysis to be outliers, demonstrating the need for experimental refinement. - 3.
-Application of this strategy on an operator specific basis to the comparison of yields across several experiments could provide another incisive test of the viability of time normalization, as well as insight into the relative vulnerability of different physical systems: does the particular device matter, or are operators' effects independent of the device?
-Preliminary work shows that there is indeed consistency of the time normalized yield across multiple experiments for individual operators.
-A computation based on all data from operators who have generated databases in two or more PEAR experiments indicates a Bayes factor of 11 (roughly equivalent to a p-value of 0.03 for a chance result) supporting the intra-operator consistency hypothesis. - 4.
+Application of this strategy on an operator-specific basis to the comparison of yields across several experiments provides another test of the viability of time normalization.
+It also may produce useful insights into the relative vulnerability of different physical systems: does the particular device matter, or are operators' effects independent of the device?
+Preliminary work shows that there is indeed consistency of the time-normalized yield across multiple experiments for individual operators.
+A Bayesian analysis by my colleague, York Dobyns, based on all data from operators who have generated databases in two or more PEAR experiments indicates a Bayes factor of 11.
+This is roughly equivalent to 30-to-1 odds in favor of the hypothesis of intra-operator consistency across experiments. - 4.
 Remembering that other moderators may need to be considered, the two or three times larger yield in the PRP experiment suggests that it is more efficient, implying greater statistical power to detect anomalous interactions.
-It may be possible to determine whether this is a function of the protocol or the involvement of two participants, by direct comparison of the PRP experiment with otherwise similar remote perception experiments involving only a single participant.
-Indeed, it should be instructive to compare yields in various one and two person anomalies experiments, for example, within the PEAR database of multiple operator experiments, and by examining the telepathy vs. clairvoyance literature in parapsychology.
-As noted earlier, the overall REG co-operator yield closely resembles the single operator REG yield, suggesting that remote perception (information transfer) effects may be inherently larger as a function of the particular task. - 5.
-With the caveat that a broader survey is required, the exploratory applications to other researchers' work promise useful, quantitative results.
-Comparisons of Y(h) from selected and unselected subject populations suggests a considerable difference in yield for the former, and an implied commensurate research efficiency.
-Anomalous interaction with physiological systems, in this case a two-person interaction, also appears to promise a substantial increase in yield.
-Finally, the remote perception and Ganzfeld protocols appear not to differ, despite widespread belief in the efficacy of the Ganzfeld, but both show a factor of two or three larger yield than is typical for human/machine experiments.
+It may be possible to determine whether this is a function of the protocol or the involvement of two participants by direct comparison of the PRP experiment with otherwise similar PRP experiments involving only a single participant.
+Indeed, it should be instructive to compare yields in various one- and two-person anomalies experiments, for example, within the PEAR database of multiple operator experiments, and by examining the telepathy vs. clairvoyance literature in parapsychology.
+As noted earlier, the overall REG co-operator yield closely resembles the single-operator

+- REG yield, suggesting that PRP (information transfer) effects may be inherently larger as a function of the particular task. - 5.
+With the caveat that a broader survey is required, the exploratory applications to other researchers' works promise useful, quantitative results.
+Comparisons of Y(h) from the selected populations of subjects in Helmut Schmidt's REG random number experiments against PEAR's unselected subject populations suggests a considerably larger yield for the former, and an implied commensurate research efficiency.
+Anomalous interaction with physiological systems in Braud's research (which involves two people as well) also appears to promise a substantial increase in yield.
+Finally, yields in the PRP work at PEAR and the Ganzfeld protocols of Honorton appear not to differ, despite widespread belief in the efficacy of the Ganzfeld, but both show a factor of two or three larger yield than is typical for human/machine experiments.